-It is true that the establishment of industries all over the world has contributed greatly to the development of the world, but on the contrast, industrialization has caused a lot of harm to the universe in totality.
-In the part of Nigeria called Niger Delta Area, the effect of industrialization in extraction of crude oil has made farmlands in the location useless.
-Oil spills have the lands of this part of Federal Republic of Nigeria damaged.
+It is true that the establishment of industries all over the world have contributed greatly to the development of the world, but on the contrary, industrialization has caused a lot of harm.
+In the part of Nigeria called Niger Delta Area for example, the effect of industrialization in the extraction of crude oil has made farmlands in the location useless.
+Oil spills have the lands of this part of the Federal Republic of Nigeria damaged.
 The harm that industrialization has caused to man is what made technophobes to strongly believe that they still win in the argument between them and the technophiles.
-The adverse effect of industrialization is witnessed in agriculture, air pollution, land pollution, water pollution, and human health, just to mention but a few.
+The adverse effects of industrialization are witnessed in agriculture, air, land, water pollution, and human health, just to mention but a few.
 Industrialization is an enemy of many in disguise.

 The Effects of Industrialization on Agriculture